-C. Ex officio members shall include [Pick one of the alternative "Ex Officio" options to use (see side bar "County Board member options")] There shall not be any ex officio members on the planning commission. - Ex officio members shall include the chief administrative official, or a person designated by him or her.
+C. Ex officio members shall include.
+[Pick one of the alternative "Ex Offic io" options to u se (see side bar "County 7 Board member options")]

+There shall not be any ex officio members on the planning commission.

+Ex officio members shall include the chief administrative official, or a person designated by him or her.

 Ex officio members shall include the chief elected official.

-Ex officio members shall include [insert number] member(s) of the [legislative body]. her Ex officio members shall include the chief administrative official, or a person designated by him or and the chief elected official. [legis Ex officio members shall include the chief elected official and [insert number] member(s) of the slative body]. her Ex officio members shall include the chief administrative official, or a person designated by him or and [insert number] member(s) of the [legislative body]. her Ex officio members shall include the chief administrative official, or a person designated by him or ; the chief elected official; and [insert number] member(s) of the [legislative body].
-Commentary: County Board member options There are three options for county board ("ex officio") representation on the county planning commission.
+Ex officio members shall include\\\ [insert number] member(s) of the [legislative body].

+Ex officio members shall include the chief administrative official, or a person designated by him or her and the chief elected official.

+Ex officio members shall include the chief elected official and \\\\ [insert number] member(s) of the [legislative body].

+Ex officio members shall include the chief administrative official, or a person designated by him or her and \\ [insert number] member(s) of the [legislative body].

+Ex officio members shall include the chief administrative official, or a person designated by him or her; the chief elected official; and \\\\ [insert number] member(s) of the [legislative body].

+Commentary: County Board member options

+There are three options for county board ("ex officio") representation on the county planning commission.
 In addition to the county board member on the planning commission there may be: (1) the chief administrative officer, or (2) the chief elected official (in addition to or instead of the county board member on the planning commission), (3) another member of the county board, or (4) any combination of the above, so long as no more than 1⁄2 of the planning commission members are "ex officio members" (\$15(5)).
-[End of commentary] D. The terms of office of ex officio members shall coincide with their elected terms of office on the legislative body or the term of office of the chief elected official who appointed him or her.
-E. Every reasonable effort shall be made to insure that the membership of the county planning commission includes a member of a public school board, or an administrative employee of a school district included, in whole or in part, within the county's boundaries.
-Commentary: Representation The legislative body will need to review what the specific "major interests" are in the community.
-The task is picking from the list provided here (including additional "major interests" which might also be considered.) (\$15(3) and 15(6)) The list includes: 1.
-Agriculture; 2.
-Natural resources; 3.
-Recreation; 4.
-Education; 5.
-Public health; 6.
-Government;
+[End of commentary]

+- D. The terms of office of ex officio members shall coincide with their elected terms of office on the legislative body or the term of office of the chief elected official who appointed him or her. - E. Every reasonable effort shall be made to insure that the membership of the county planning commission includes a member of a public school board, or an administrative employee of a school district included, in whole or in part, within the county's boundaries.

+Commentary: Representation

+The legislative body will need to review what the specific "major interests" are in the community.
+The task is picking from the list provided here (including additional "major interests" which might also be considered.) (\$15(3) and 15(6))

+The list includes:

+- 1. Agriculture;

+- 2. Natural resources;

+- 3. Recreation;

+- 4. Education;

+- 5. Public health;

+- 6. Government;

-7. Transportation;
+- 7. Transportation;

-8. Industry;
+o. industry,

 9. Commerce;

 10. other

 The ordinance shall specify the actual "major interests" chosen and assign each one (or two, or three) to one of the seats held by members of the planning commission, so that changing the list

 of "major interests" and seat assignments requires amending the Ordinance.